 4. The committee will then place the No. 4 seeds in each region in true seed list order.

-5. After the top four seed lines have been assigned, determine the relative strengths of the regions by adding the “true seed” numbers in each region to determine if any severe numerical imbalance exists.
+5. After the top four seed lines have been assigned, the committee will review the relative strengths of the regions by adding the “true seed” numbers in each region to determine if any severe numerical imbalance exists.
 Generally, no more than five points should separate the lowest and highest total.

 6. In “true seed” order, the committee then assigns each team (and, therefore, all teams in its bracket group—e.g., seeds 1, 8, 9, 16) to second-/third-round sites.

-7. The committee with then place seeds No. 5 through 16 in the bracket, per the principles.
-The committee will assign four teams the seed of its bracket line number (i.e., five through sixteen) rather than using the “true” seed-list number.
-The four teams on each line 5 through 16, therefore, have the same numerical value.
+7. The committee will then place seeds Nos.
+5-16 in the bracket, per the principles.
+The four teams assigned to the seed line, 5 through 16, will have the same numerical value.

-1. If possible, rematches of regular-season games should be avoided in the second and third rounds.
+If possible, rematches of non-conference regular-season games should be avoided in the First Four and second round.

-3. If possible, after examining the previous five years’ brackets, teams or conferences will not be moved out of its natural region or geographic area an inordinate number of times.
+If possible, after examining the previous two years’ brackets, teams or conferences will not be moved out of its natural region or geographic area an inordinate number of times.

 Rating Percentage Index (RPI)

 Several independent elements are combined to produce the RPI.
 These elements are a part of the statistical information that may or may not be utilized by each member in any manner they choose.